reactjs/react.dev/src/content/reference/react/useId.md

 This is very difficult to guarantee with an incrementing counter because the order in which the Client Components are hydrated may not match the order in which the server HTML was emitted.
 By calling `useId`, you ensure that hydration will work, and the output will match between the server and the client.

-Inside React, `useId` is generated from the "parent path" of the calling component.
+Inside React, `useId` is generated from the "parent path" of the calling Component.
 This is why, if the client and the server tree are the same, the "parent path" will match up regardless of rendering order.

 </DeepDive>